 If you’re looking for a uniquely New Orleans gift, the French Market is full of great options.
 Belle Louisiane and Aunt Sally’s Praline Shop are great for picking out sweet and savory stocking stuffers or gifts for the foodie in your life.
 Muse Inspired Fashion and Baby One are go-to shops for apparel.
 If Santa is looking for a last-minute stop, Little Toy Shop is the place.
+For fun gifts for your friends, check out Gimme NOLA and Glitter Box for fun accessories and more.
 Dutch Alley Artist’s Co-Op is a must-visit, with dozens of local art pieces adorning the walls.
 Browse over 30 shops and vendors when visiting the French Market this holiday season.

 Marigny and Bywater

 Shop for funky, creative gifts in the Bywater, located just outside of the French Quarter.
 Wander your way through shops like Dr. Bob’s Folk Art, Lucullus Antiques, and Euclid Records for unique finds.
 Harold’s Plants is your go-to for all your botanical needs.

 Head to Magazine Street beginning on Small Business Saturday for six miles of retail that will have you covered for all of your decorating, gifting, and entertaining needs.
 Some of our favorite spots along Magazine Street for gifts include NOLA Couture for New Orleans-inspired tees and accessories, Tasc Performance for athletic wear, Hazelnut for gifts for the home, and Pippen Lane for children’s clothing.
 We love West London Boutique for women’s clothing and Lionheart Prints for stationery and gifting needs.